Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • One owner

-• Full freedom of disposal
+• Full freedom to dispose of the property

-• Simplest transaction procedures
+• Simplest transaction process

-Joint Ownership (without division)
+Joint Ownership

 • Multiple owners